crosslink-ch/wp-utilitatem/README.md

 'footer_scripts' => array( 'my-script-1', 'my-script-2' )
 ```

 ## Extracted styles

 It is assumed that you will be using `@wordpress/scripts` as a base webpack configuration.
 Extracted css files from JS will be registered as `{$prefix}-extracted-css-{$webpack_entry_point}`.

+## Attaching scripts and styles to Gutenberg blocks

+Suppose that you want to enqueue a script every time the WordPress paragraph block is rendered on a page.

+The name for the WordPress paragraph block is `core/paragraph`

+In that case, you would need to create a webpack entry point called `core-paragraph`, and WP Utilitatem will automatically enqueue it whenever that block is rendered on the page.

+Furthermore, if you create a file `core-paragraph.scss`, that style will be enqueued only if a paragraph block is rendered on the page.